What Is OPC UA?

 OPC Unified Architecture (OPC UA) is an industrial communication standard developed by the OPC Foundation.
 OPC is vendor independent and supports all major industrial automation platforms.

 When accessing data from PLCs or industrial PCs, engineers usually have to deal with vendor-specific industrial fieldbuses or implement Ethernet-based data exchange mechanisms (e.g., over TCP/IP or UDP).
 Reading data in MATLAB® or Simulink® and writing parameters to industrial devices becomes easy and vendor independent with OPC UA.
-This approach enables the user to directly benefit from performing data analytics and other capabilities with MATLAB.
+This approach enables the user to directly benefit from performing data-science and other capabilities with MATLAB.